aboutas/etl-app/README.md

 * Keys are transformation categories and method names (must match those in transformations.py)

 * Values are the fields (dot notation supports nested JSON)

-## Extending: Add a New Transformation
-* Implement your function in transformations.py

-* Register it in the transformation registry

-* Add it to your rules plan and POST via the API

-## Next Steps
-* Web UI: The system is ready to add a simple web interface for uploading configs/rules, monitoring jobs, etc.